Surface-Dominated Quantum Metric-Induced Nonlinear Transport in the Layered Antiferromagnet CrSBr

-which is determined by the first derivative of the band normalized quantum metric.
-Equation~\eqref{QMD} has drawn attention recently because, unlike the Berry curvature, the quantum metric hardly appears in transport and this contribution is scattering time independent being completely determined by the band structure (intrinsic).
+which is determined by the first derivative of the band-normalized quantum metric.
+Equation~\eqref{QMD} has drawn attention recently because, unlike the Berry curvature, the quantum metric {that represents the distance between two neighboring states in the momentum space} hardly appears in transport, and this contribution is scattering time independent, being completely determined by the band structure (intrinsic).
 Furthermore, Eq.~\eqref{QMD} has both longitudinal and transverse contributions.
-The longitudinal part causes a quantum geometric contribution to the unidirectional resistance while the transverse part gives rise to an intrinsic NLAHE~\cite{gao_SC2023_quantum,han_NP2024_room}.
+The longitudinal part causes a quantum geometric contribution to the unidirectional resistance, while the transverse part gives rise to an intrinsic NLAHE~\cite{gao_SC2023_quantum,han_NP2024_room}.